DonSchenck/vac-seen-generator/README.md

 # vac-seen-generator

-This is part of a ficticious demonstration that includes C# code, Apache Kafka, and [Red Hat OpenShift Streams for Apache Kafka](https://www.redhat.com/en/technologies/cloud-computing/openshift/openshift-streams-for-apache-kafka).
+This source code, and [the associated tutorial](https://red.ht/csvax), are part of a ficticious demonstration that includes C# source code and [Red Hat OpenShift Streams for Apache Kafka](https://www.redhat.com/en/technologies/cloud-computing/openshift/openshift-streams-for-apache-kafka).

 This tutorial is structured so that a .NET developer can perform this workshop using free resources: the aformentioned Kafka cluster and [Developer Sandbox for Red Hat OpenShift](https://developers.redhat.com/developer-sandbox).
-A few open source prerequesites are required.
+In addition, a few open source prerequesites are required.

-The scenario is this: Field personnel report the issueance of COVID-19 vaccinations.
-These events are sent to a Kafka cluster.
+The scenario is this: Field personnel report the administration of COVID-19 vaccinations.
+These vaccination events are sent to a Kafka cluster.

 The particular repo references a microservice called "vac-seen-generator".
 It creates simulated vaccination events, which contain the following data:
-RecipientID string that identifies who got the shot.
+* RecipientID string that identifies who got the shot.
 It's a GUID.
-EventTimestamp date and time
+* EventTimestamp date and time
-CountryCode the hard-coded, two-character ISO code for the country.
+* CountryCode the hard-coded, two-character ISO code for the country.
 Currently "us".
-VaccinationType string that denotes which vaccination, for example, Pfizer or Moderna.
+* VaccinationType string that denotes which vaccination, for example, Pfizer or Moderna.
-ShotNumber an integer indicating which shot this is for this recipient, i.e. first, second, third, etc.
+* ShotNumber an integer indicating which shot this is for this recipient, i.e. first, second, third, etc.

 ## Using this microservice
 This microservice is started by an OpenShift job.
 It can be started multiple times; it uses the current date and time as the EventTimestamp property.
 Running it over and over simply adds more events to the Kafka event stream.